cast-org/figuration/docs/4.0.0-alpha.5/components/navbar.md

 ---
 layout: docs
 title: Navbar
+description: Create a navigation header, with support for responsive layout, branding, navigation links and more.
 group: components
 ---

-The navbar is a simple wrapper for positioning branding, navigation, and other elements into a concise navigation header.
-It's easily extensible and, with the help of our [Collapse widget]({{ site.baseurl }}/widgets/collapse/), it can easily integrate offscreen content.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+The navbar is a simple wrapper for positioning branding, navigation, and other elements into a concise navigation header.
+It's easily extensible and, with the help of our [Collapse widget]({{ site.baseurl }}/widgets/collapse/).

 ## Basics